Michael Bigg: Killer whale taxonomy and social structure

-In 1976, federal funding for Bigg's killer whale research ended, and he was reassigned to other projects.
+In 1976, federal funding for Michael Bigg's killer whale research ended, and he was reassigned to other projects.
 It was not until the early 1990s after Bigg had died, that the Department of Fisheries & Oceans again began to provide funding for whale research on the west coast.
 Still, Bigg continued his research on his own time for 14 years.
 Marine biologist Graeme Ellis who began working with Bigg in 1974, said that in the times that funding for killer whale research was absent, "it had become so fascinating we couldn't let it go - for many years it was done with our own money and our own time."
 In their book Guardians of the Whales, Bruce Obee and Graeme Ellis wrote:

 During this time, Bigg together with friends and associates, assembled what has been described as "one of the most thorough data sets for any wild mammal... the killer whale was transformed from one of the least known to among the best understood of all cetaceans."
 His records included births, deaths, diet, and social associations.
 Bigg and his colleagues gathered enough data to produce a complete family tree documenting the maternal-side relationships of every killer whale on the British Columbia and Washington coasts.

 One of the key discoveries of Bigg's team was that there was divergence in sympatric pods of killer whales living near the British Columbia coastline between residents which ate almost exclusively fish, and transients which hunted marine mammals and other warm-blooded prey.
 The two ecotypes are "fundamentally different in most aspects of their behaviour, social organization, and ecology.
 These differences are so profound that the two forms are socially and genetically isolated, despite living in the same waters…Although the ranges overlap…they have never been seen to mix."
 The resident killer whale population of British Columbia and Washington is further divided into two communities, one northern and one southern, that do not interbreed.
 These discoveries were taken up by Hal Whitehead in his work on cetacean culture.

 Another discovery was that resident killer whales have one of the most stable social structures of any animal species.
 Pods of killer whales had previously been assumed to consist of a few adult males and a harem of potential female mates.
 Bigg's team slowly realized that killer whale pods are matrilineal: killer whales travel not with their mates, but with their mothers and maternal relatives.
-The basis of resident killer whale groupings is the rule that each animal travels primarily with its mother throughout their lives.
+The basis of resident killer whale groupings is the rule that each animal always travels with its mother for as long as she lives.